Understanding Trombone Technique Plateaus

 Instead of mindlessly repeating exercises, vary them to challenge different aspects of technique:

 • Lip Slurs: Practice ascending and descending slurs across the harmonic series.
 Vary the interval size and tempo to build flexibility.
+For example, start with simple octave slurs, then move to fifths, thirds, and finally chromatic interval slurs.

 • Scale Practice: Play scales in thirds, fourths, and other intervals.
 Use different articulation patterns (legato, marcato, staccato) to build control.
+Change the rhythmic feel—swing, dotted, triplets—to keep your brain engaged.

 • Articulation Drills: Work on single, double, and triple tonguing at slow tempos with a metronome.
 Gradually increase speed only when clarity is consistent.
+Record yourself to ensure every note speaks cleanly, especially in the low register where articulation tends to be sloppy.

 By varying exercises, you keep your practice engaging and force your body to adapt to new demands—exactly what breaks a plateau.
+Avoid the trap of playing everything at the same tempo and volume; variation is the enemy of stagnation.

 3. Set Specific, Measurable Goals